All posts

 • Banks see account activity that doesn't align with the entity's stated purpose or jurisdiction.
 Enhanced due diligence follows.

 • Payment processors see transaction patterns that don't match the account holder's profile.
-Risk reviews follow.
+Risk reviews follow — a pattern explored in why your Stripe dashboard is not a structure.

 None of these examiners see the full picture.
 Each sees one slice — and each slice shows a different story.
 The structural risk isn't that any single relationship is problematic.
 It's that the stories don't align.